 Protected footpaths consist of a separated lane for pedestrians on each side of the street.
 Pedestrians are protected from motor vehicles by a kerb.

-Best practice footpath design
+Best practice footpaths

 A best practice footpath continues at grade (without dropping to street level) when crossing minor side streets, using colour and texture to differentiate the footpath from the street, so drivers give way as they cross the footpath: